Unbeaten UConn joined by UCLA, Texas and South Carolina as No. 1 seeds for women's NCAA Tournament

 The Longhorns (31-3) earned the third No. 1 seed after winning the SEC Tournament title.
 They beat South Carolina in two of the three meetings this season.
 Texas will play in Fort Worth Regional 3.
 Other top teams in Texas’ region are No. 2 Michigan, No. 3 Louisville and No. 4 West Virginia.

 The College of Charleston won the Colonial Athletic Association to make the tournament field for the first time in school history.
-The Cougars are a 14-seed and are the lone first time entry in the field.
+The Cougars are a 14-seed and are the lone first-time entrant in the field.
 Last season, there were six newcomers.

+BYU, North Dakota State, Utah and Texas A&M were the first four teams left out of the field.

 Financial compensation